VernonGrant/gnu-c-language-manual/markdown/Integer-Representations.md

 depends on signedness.

-For unsigned arithmetic, the result of an operation that overflows is the `n`{.variable} low-order bits of the correct value.
-If the correct value is representable in `n`{.variable} bits, that is always the result; thus we often say that "integer arithmetic is exact," omitting the crucial qualifying phrase "as long as the exact result is representable."
+For unsigned arithmetic, the result of an operation that overflows is the `n` low-order bits of the correct value.
+If the correct value is representable in `n` bits, that is always the result; thus we often say that "integer arithmetic is exact," omitting the crucial qualifying phrase "as long as the exact result is representable."